Valinho António

 GeoAI · Crop Yield Estimation · IoT

 Valinho António is a Visiting Scholar at the Xylem Lab in the Department of Geographical Sciences at the University of Maryland.
-Concurrently, he serves as a lecturer and researcher at Universidade Rovuma, Mozambique, while pursuing his Ph.D. in Internet of Things (IoT) at the African Centre of Excellence in IoT, University of Rwanda.
+Concurrently, he serves as a lecturer and researcher at Universidade Rovuma, Mozambique, and is pursuing his Ph.D. in Internet of Things (IoT) at the African Centre of Excellence in IoT, University of Rwanda.